 Families on Sundays

-At the 10 am service, we have children’s environments where kids (birth through 5th grade) can learn about God.
+NDC Kids offers children environments for kids birth through preschool at both 8:30 & 10am services where they can learn about God.
 Please note that at this time, we offer elementary environments (kindergarten through 5th grade) only at the 10am service.
 We have an amazing group of volunteers that love investing in your kids and helping you nurture their faith.
-Each secure children’s environment is led by background-checked, trained, and fully vaccinated volunteers.
+Each secure kids’ environment is led by background-checked, trained, volunteers.